 - Bony ridges on the skull

-When you notice any of these symptoms in your little one, it’s a good idea to inform your child’s paediatrician for proper assessment and ease your worries.
+When you notice any of these symptoms in your little one, you should inform your child’s paediatrician for proper assessment and ease your worries.

 How To Prevent Flat Head In Babies

-In most cases, flat head syndrome typically resolves on its own by 2 years old.
-However, there are many ways Mamas like us can reduce the risk of the flat head syndrome in babies.
+In most cases, flat head syndrome typically resolves on its own by two years old.
+However, there are many ways.
+Mamas like us can reduce the risk of flat head syndrome in babies.

-Every day, give your baby a supervised tummy time of at least 30 minutes.
-Besides giving your baby’s head a break, this activity can help develop strong neck muscles and shoulder muscles.
+Give your baby a supervised tummy time of at least 30 minutes daily.
+Besides giving your baby’s head a break, this activity can help develop strong neck and shoulder muscles.
 It can also support your baby’s motor skills.

 Today, research reveals that the safest sleep position for babies is to have them lying on their backs.
 This position minimizes the risk of Sudden Infant Death Syndrome.
 But, on the flip side, it also increases the chances of your baby developing the flat head syndrome.

-What you can do is to change the position of your baby’s head—or simply turn their heads from left to right and vice versa.
-If you prefer to use a pillow, opt for one specifically designed to support your baby’s head, relieve pressure, and prevent a flat head, just like Mama’s Choice Flat Head Prevention Pillow.
+You can change the position of your baby’s head—or turn their heads from left to right and vice versa.
+If you prefer a pillow, opt for one specifically designed to support your baby’s head, relieve pressure, and prevent a flat head, just like Mama’s Choice Flat Head Prevention Pillow.

-We know how busy you can be, but it’s highly recommended to limit the time a child spends lying or sitting on their backs.
-Bouncy seats and infant swings are ever so useful for a busy Mama, but hold your baby and take a walk in your house or your garden.
-Your baby will appreciate the new things surrounding him/her and exercise his/her neck at the same time!
+We know how busy you can be, but limiting the time a child spends lying or sitting on their backs is highly recommended.
+Bouncy seats and infant swings are ever so useful for a busy Mama, but hold your baby and take a walk in your house or garden.
+Your baby will appreciate the new things surrounding them and exercise their neck simultaneously!

 Should I Be Worried About Flat Head Syndrome?

-Flat head syndrome cases can range from mild to severe, with the latter affecting even the neck, ears, eyes, and jaw.
-However, according to a scientific journal published by Carl Cummings of the Canadian Paediatric Society, it’s most common among babies 6 weeks to 2 months old.
-These are the ages where they spend most of the time sleeping in one position.
+Flat head syndrome cases can range from mild to severe, affecting the neck, ears, eyes, and jaw.
+However, according to a scientific journal by Carl Cummings of the Canadian Paediatric Society, it’s most common among babies six weeks to 2 months old.
+This is because these are the ages where they spend most of the time sleeping in one position.

 The good news is that flat head syndrome typically resolves on its own!
-Plus, you most likely won’t even notice it when their hair starts to grow in.
+So you probably won’t even notice it when their hair starts growing.

 Taking care of a little one is indeed nerve-wracking and frightening, but don’t be too caught up worrying that you forget to enjoy this precious time you have with your baby.
 Remember, today is the youngest they’ll ever be again.